Sustainability-Fueled Business Expansion

 Provision of High-Quality Nursing Care Services

 Good Time Living is working to improve service quality with an emphasis on communication and reduce the amount of labor spent on indirect operations by using network communications to share information and knowledge among caregivers.
 By switching from old paper records to mobile devices, records on the health and daily life of residents of care facilities are input in a timely manner.
 Coordinating information among multiple professions helps to provide services tailored to the individual, such as environmental improvements and reviews of types of nursing care provided.
-LINE WORKS, a business chat tool, has been introduced at all locations, aiming to further strengthen staff communication that will provide residents more safety and a peaceful mind.
+LINE WORKS, a business chat tool, has been introduced at all locations, with the aim of providing residents with even more attentive support.

 Specific Case of IT Use